cucearda/recipeas/README.md

-# Recipeas is a website created for Database Management Systems class.
-Web develeopment tools such as Flask, Bulma were used to implement the project, no ORMs were used for data manipulation.
+Recipeas is a website created for Database Management Systems class.
+Web develeopment tools such as Flask, Bulma and PostgreSQL database were used to implement the project, no ORMs were used.
 The site can be accessed via https://reciipeas.herokuapp.com/